BUDDHA AND BUDDHISM

 Some Buddhists become monks for life, but others serve in the sangha for only short periods of time.
 The monks wear special robes and are a common sight in all Buddhist countries.

-Thessalonians 1:9-10 For they themselves declare
+1 Thessalonians 1:9-10 For they themselves declare concerning us what

-the wrath to come.
+to come.

 The laity also has an important role in the life of the sangha.
 Members are expected to honor Buddha, to follow basic moral rules, and to support the monks.
 They are also expected to pay special honor to images of Buddha and to objects that are associated with him.